-“The Independent Medicines and Medical Devices Safety Review” led by Baroness Cumberlege, commonly known as the Cumberlege Review, issued a long-awaited report on 8 July 2020.
+“The Independent Medicines and Medical Devices Safety Review” led by Baroness Cumberlege, commonly known as the Cumberlege Review, has issued a long-awaited report on 8 July 2020.

 IBB Law represents a number of families who have been left devastated by the apparent harmful side-effects of Sodium Valproate, a medication usually prescribed to treat epilepsy and bipolar disorder.
 It has been suspected for decades that Sodium Valproate was causing developmental problems and birth defects in newly born children.
 It was also closely associated with autism.
 Despite the concern of patients, Sodium Valproate was continuing to be regularly prescribed to pregnant women until 2018.